whatwg/wattsi/Syntax.md

 data-x="concept-custom-element-definition-name">name</span>, ...</p>
 ```

 Note that the choice of `"concept-custom-element-definition-name"` was arbitrary; any unique string would suffice.
-However, since the ID for a `<dfn>` (and thus the URL fragment for any links to it) is derived from its canonical definition string, we try to choose ones that look nice.
+However, since the ID for a `<dfn>` (and thus the URL fragment for any links to it) is derived from its canonical definition string, we try to choose ones that look nice and are meaningful.

 Wattsi does not perform any automatic pluralization or stemming.
 Thus, if you want to refer to a concept by some variant of its canonical definition string, you'll need to use `data-x=""` on the `<span>` or `<code>`: